 In other words:

 - They pause.

-- They course correct.
+- Finally, they course correct.

 After observing this a few dozen times over, I’ve come to realize that this simple example holds three irrefutable truths for making progress and moving forward in any realm of life: pausing, admitting the need for change, taking the steps necessary to make that change happen.

 Today I use this simple example to challenge you to ask yourself…are you honoring each of these three truths as you decide what you want from your own life?

 Are you pausing to ask yourself what you want or where you want to go in life?
 Are you regularly auditing your daily life to determine what habits and/or activities are preventing you from getting where you want to go?
 If so, are you working towards making the change(s) needed to move these obstacles out of the way?

 If not, I’m here to let you know (ever so kindly and gently), that you’re probably not going to get very far from where you are at this very moment in time.

 Simply put, in the words of two of my favorite sayings…